DataDog/dd-py-tracing-workshop/README.md

     with tracer.trace("donuts.query", service="db"):
         donuts = Donut.query.all()

-    # leaving the service back implies that we inherit the service from our parent
+    # leaving the service blank implies that we inherit the service from our parent
     # i.e. the active span at the time `tracer.trace` is invoked
     with tracer.trace("donuts.query"):
         match = best_match(beer)